-Your child's assessment team selects Mastery Objectives in reading and mathematics that are challenging and that the student can be expected to attain with at least 80% accuracy by the end of the test administration.
+Your child's assessment team selects Mastery Objectives in reading and mathematics that are challenging and that the student can be expected to attain with at least 80% accuracy by March 18, 2009.
 The Mastery Objectives selected by the Test Examiner Team may include reading and mathematics objectives in the student's IEP that have not yet been achieved that are aligned with Maryland Content Standards.
 Science Mastery Objectives for students in grades 5, 8, and 10 are selected using the same process.